sanjarzayniev/sanjarzayniev/README.md

 ### Hi there 👋

-My name is Sanjar Zayniev, and I'm a computer science student.
+My name is Sanjar and I'm a Computer and Software Engineering student.

-- I’m currently learning `Automated Testing`.
+- I’m currently into `Automated Testing`.
-- I’m looking for internships.
-- Ask me about `Java/c++`, math, chess.
+- Ask me about `Java/C++`, math, chess.